 Pursuant to the Cloud Computing policy (SAM Section 4983), Agencies/state entities must utilize Cloud SaaS services provided by the Office of Technology Services (OTech) whenever feasible.
 Additionally, COTS software services provided by OTech must be utilized whenever feasible.
 Agency/state entities must notify the Department of Technology of all COTS and SaaS acquisitions prior to project initiation as defined in Statewide Information Management Manual (SIMM) Section 22.

-Group 3 – Agency/state entity Delegated Projects – Approval authority for projects which are delegated to the Agency/state entity director.
+Group 3 – Agency/state entity Delegated Projects: Approval authority for projects which are delegated to the Agency/state entity director.
 Agencies/state entities undertaking delegated projects are expected to employ appropriate project review, approval, and reporting procedures as specified in SAM Sections 4819.35 and 4819.36.
-See SAM Sections 4819.37 and 4819.39 for a list of project reporting criteria and a definition of delegated cost threshold.
+See SAM Sections 4819.37 and 4819.39 for a list of project reporting criteria and a definition of project cost delegation.

-Group 4 - Requested Delegation for Non-Delegated Projects – An Agency/state entity with an acceptable Technology Recovery Plan and an Agency Information Management Strategy that has been approved by the Department of Technology may submit a Project Delegation Request (see SAM Section 4819.38) to the Department of Technology for new projects prior to the encumbrance or expenditure of funds, including the use of staff resources, on the project beyond the Stage 1 Business Analysis.
+Group 4 – Requested Delegation for Non-Delegated Projects: An Agency/state entity with an acceptable Technology Recovery Plan and an Agency Information Management Strategy that has been approved by the Department of Technology may submit a Project Delegation Request (see SAM Section 4819.38) to the Department of Technology for new projects prior to the encumbrance or expenditure of funds, including the use of staff resources, on the project beyond the Stage 1 Business Analysis.
 The Department of Technology will review the form and notify the Agency/state entity whether it has been delegated project approval authority for the proposed project.
-If delegation is not granted, the Agency/state entity must submit a Stage 2 Alternatives Analysis to the Department of Technology forapproval.
+If delegation is not granted, the Agency/state entity must submit a Stage 2 Alternatives Analysis to the Department of Technology for approval.

 (Continued)